laflovver/Coordinate-Extractor/README.md

 1. Extract coordinates (or paste from clipboard)
 2. Select slot 1, 2, or 3
 3. Press **V** to paste
+4. Coordinates are saved immediately
-4. Location name appears automatically
+5. Location name appears automatically in the background (via geocoding)
-5. Click the ✏️ icon to customize the name
+6. Click the ✏️ icon to customize the name

 ### Example 3: Navigate
 1. Select a slot with saved coordinates